BrandonChuaa/COMPUTER-VISION-6121/A1/README.md

 # Assignment 1
- Use histogram to improve the contrast of images
+Using histogram equalization to improve the contrast of images.